 ICC Incoterms® 2020 comes at a difficult time for UK companies when they will likely be already dealing with a significant additional paperwork burden for the handling of tax, customs duties, tariffs and passports.
 We want to help ensure the introduction of ICC Incoterms® 2020 is as smooth as possible with minimal additional burden.

 ICC Incoterms® is an ICC product.
 Advice and guidance from any other source than ICC or a licenced ICC partner cannot be guaranteed as accurate and therefore should not be trusted.
-A list of licenced partners and the advice they can provide will be made available on the ICC United Kingdom website in due course.
+A list of licenced partners and the advice they can provide is available here.

 If you require further information, please send an email to firstname.lastname@example.org.